iCliniq Logo

 • People who are into sports activities.

-• Poor foot hygiene such as infrequent washing of feet, not changing socks at least once a day can let bacteria grow on the feet.
+• Poor foot hygiene, such as infrequent foot washing and not changing socks at least once a day, can allow bacteria to grow on the feet.

 Why Does Feet Smell Like Vinegar?

 Excessive sweating is known as hyperhidrosis.
 Feet odor is a byproduct of bacteria and sweat.
-In some instances, foot sweat includes propionic acid, which is produced when the amino acids are broken down by Propionibacterium.
-Propionic acid belongs to the same family of acetic acid that is vinegar.
+Sometimes, foot sweat includes propionic acid, produced when Propionibacterium breaks down the amino acids.
+Propionic acid belongs to the same family of acetic acid as vinegar.
 This change in foot odor could be due to changes in the following conditions which includes:

 • Changes in the diet.